gohugoio/hugoDocs/content/en/functions/merge.md

 aliases: []
 ---

-Merge creates a copy of the final `MAP` and merges any preceding `MAP` into it in reverse order.
+Merge creates a copy of the first `MAP` and merges any subsequent `MAP`s into it.
 Key handling is case-insensitive.

 An example merging two maps.